TLC for our Gang of Eight? Yes and No

 Pruning severely can also limit the number of flowers the following year because fewer stems are available for blooms.

-Unfortunately, we don’t always know how vigorous a grower we are purchasing, since camellia size can vary depending on growing conditions, and reliable data is sketchy.
+Unfortunately, we don’t always know how vigorous a grower we are purchasing, since camellia size can vary depending on growing conditions and genetic makeup.

-We had watched overgrown camellias being taken down to size at the Norfolk Botanical Garden, so we learned not to be afraid of pruning hard.
+But severe pruning can be done and plants recover well.
+One spring we watched overgrown camellias being taken down from about twelve feet to six feetf and shaped proportionately at the Norfolk Botanical Garden.
+We learned not to be afraid of pruning hard.

-To keep a bush looking good you should not ignore it for years and then go after it like Geronimo when you see that it’s too big.
-Size and shape a plant every couple of years, after bloom but before bud set in summer.
+Ideally, however, to keep a bush looking good you should not ignore it for years and then go after it with a happy lopper.
+Size and shape a plant every few years, after bloom but before bud set in summer.

-But if you forget or change your mind, it’s nice to know you can prune hard, really hard, nasty hard in spring, then fertilize and let the plant grow and take its proper place in your garden, usually in a couple of years.
+But if you forget or change your mind, or storm or disease wreaks havoc, it’s nice to know you can prune hard, really hard, nasty hard in spring, then fertilize and let the plant grow and resume its proper role in your garden.
+This usually takes a couple of years.

 One year, an azalea fungus blighted a Camellia sasanqua ‘Cleopatra.’
 I did not have the time to pull off the affected leaves, so I cut the plant to the ground and assumed it was a goner.

 Within a couple of years the plant was growing happily off its strong and well developed roots.